rockingrohit9639/spotify-clone/README.md

 # Spotify-Clone

 This is a simple clone of the official website of spotify.
 This project is created using ReactJs.
+#### Some key features
+You can play/pause song.
+You can skip next/previous song.
+Find your playlists.
+Play a playlist.

+**Note You should have premium account on spotify to play/pause songs on this clone.

 ## Available Scripts